Trump envoy arrives in Israel amid rising Gaza death toll of Palestinians seeking aid

-DEIR AL-BALAH, Gaza Strip (AP) — President Donald Trump’s special envoy arrived in Israel on Thursday to discuss the disintegrating humanitarian situation in Gaza, as the death toll from deadly incidents involving Palestinians waiting for food and other aid continued to climb.
+DEIR AL-BALAH, Gaza Strip (AP) — President Donald Trump’s special envoy arrived in Israel on Thursday to discuss the disintegrating humanitarian situation in Gaza, as the death toll of Palestinians waiting for food and other aid continued to climb.

 At least 91 Palestinians were killed and more than 600 wounded while attempting to get aid in the past 24 hours, according to the Gaza Health Ministry.
-This includes 54 people killed in shootings in a deadly incident with aid in northern Gaza near the Zikim crossing on Wednesday, the ministry said.
+This includes 54 people killed while awaiting food in northern Gaza near the Zikim crossing on Wednesday, the ministry said.
 The toll is expected to rise further as many of those killed or wounded were brought to isolated, smaller hospitals in northern Gaza and have not yet been counted.

 The Israeli military said Palestinians surrounded aid trucks and the Israeli military fired warning shots into the crowd, but that it isn't aware of any injuries stemming from Israeli fire.
 A security official who spoke on the condition of anonymity in line with military regulations said the gunfire came from within the crowd and altercations between Palestinians attempting to access aid.

-Trump’s special envoy Steve Witkoff arrived in Israel on Thursday afternoon.
+Trump’s special envoy Steve Witkoff arrived in Israel on Thursday afternoon as the U.S. imposed new sanctions on officials from the Western-backed Palestinian Authority.
 He is expected to speak with Prime Minister Benjamin Netanyahu about the humanitarian situation in Gaza and a possible ceasefire, according to an official who spoke on the condition of anonymity to discuss sensitive matters.

-This is the first meeting between Witkoff and Netanyahu since both Israel and the U.S. summoned their negotiation teams home from Qatar one week ago.
-Witkoff said at the time Hamas’ latest response “shows a lack of desire” to reach a truce.
+This is the first meeting between Witkoff and Netanyahu since both Israel and the U.S. called their negotiation teams home from Qatar one week ago.
+Witkoff said at the time that Hamas “shows a lack of desire” to reach a truce.

 Hamas started the war with its attack on southern Israel on Oct.
 7, 2023, in which militants killed around 1,200 people and abducted 251 others.
 They still hold 50 hostages, including around 20 believed to be alive.
 Most of the others have been released in ceasefires or other deals.